jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * is the amount I want to take, smaller or bigger than what is in the account?
 * will this put the account above or below the daily limit for withdrawals?

-the :ref:`truth table` for the ATM will now be
+The :ref:`truth table` for if the card has :green:`expired` AND the :green:`right PIN` is entered, will be

 ==================  ==================  =================  ====================  =============
 card expired        PIN                 balance            daily limit           withdrawal